chadallison/book_quotes/README.md

   and it was her job to put her husband’s ‘tattered ego’ back together at the end of each day by admiring his masculine qualities – his muscles, or whiskers.”
 (61)
+- “In this way, proponents of ‘biblical law’ married ‘traditional’ gender roles to unrestrained, free-market capitalism.
+It was a match made in heaven.”
+(76)
+- “… the notion of personal rights interfered with the hierarchical structure of authority, contradicting God’s design and provoking only anger and resentment.”
+(76)
+- “Men liked to ‘hunt and fish and hike in the wilderness’ while women preferred to ‘stay at home and wait for them.’
+Men played sports as women watched, ‘yawning on the sidelines.’
+But perhaps the most profound difference between men and women, according to Dobson, was their source of self-esteem: ‘Men derive self-esteem by being *respected*; women feel worthy when they are *loved*.’”
+(83-84)
+- “But family values politics was never about protecting the well-being of families generally.
+Fundamentally, evangelical ‘family values’ entailed the reassertion of patriarchal authority.
+At its most basic level, family values politics was about sex and power.”
+(88)
+- “Threats of a spiritual and cultural nature required a militant Christianity; threats to the nation required unrestrained militarism.”
+  (100)
+- “… and for conservatives, ‘tough on crime’ generally connoted only certain types of crime: ‘street crime,’ or the threat of black men.
+  Domestic violence, sexual assault, and child abuse didn’t register.”
+  (105)
+- “After all, as evangelicals saw it, the Cold War wasn’t really all that different from the Wild West.
+Violence, or the threat of violence, secured order.
+Rules might have to be broken, but the ends justified the means.
+What was needed was a strong leader, a man who could assert masculine power in the international arena.”
+(110-111)
+- “Cole had no use for ‘sissified’ portraits of Jesus that failed to reveal his true character. ‘*Christlikeness and manhood are synonymous*,’ he insisted, and to be Christlike, to be a man, required ‘a certain ruthlessness.’”
+(125)
+- “Women, children, churches, and nations all needed masculine decision makers; America was great only when its men were great.”
+(125)
+- “Falwell sparked controversy by characterizing AIDS as ‘the wrath of God upon homosexuals’ and recommending that those with AIDS be quarantined.”
+(135)
+- “Republicans wasted no time in impugning Dukakis’s patriotism and sabotaging his masculinity – and in their view the two were closely connected.”
+(137)
+- “Inspired by their interpretation of biblical prophecies in the Book of Revelation, conservative Protestants had long feared a ‘one-world’ government that would be ruled over by the Antichrist.”
+(138)
+- “Even worse, as a feminist and a career woman, Hillary Rodham had provoked the ire of religion conservatives when she refused to take her husband’s name.”
+(140)
+- “Not only did this smack of socialism as far as conservatives were concerned, by the Christian Coalition insisted that health-care reform concealed a ‘radical social agenda,’ ostensibly by promoting abortion, gay rights, and sex education.”
+(140)
+- “Clinton’s job rating received a significant boost as the scandal unfolded – ‘the formerly feminized president had been resurrected as a phallic leader.’”
+(144)
+- “Within their own circles, evangelicals didn’t have a strong record when it came to defending women against harassment and abuse.”
+(144)
+- “Without the threat of Godless communism to justify militant Christian masculinity, many evangelical men began to express uncertainty about what manhood in fact required.”
+(149)

 ------------------------------------------------------------------------